jc141x/jc141-bash/setup/arch.md

 ### Step 6: Update your system

-Arch Linux is a rolling release and to keep it working properly a full update needs to be conducted regularly, this will ensure that your system will have the latest drivers available to Arch Linux.
-Do so now:
+Arch Linux is rolling release and to keep it working properly a full update needs to be conducted regularly, this will ensure that your system will have the latest drivers and tech/software.

 ```sh
 sudo pacman -Syu
 ```

-If you have a kernel update, please restart your system and run this command again.
+If you had a kernel update, please restart your system afterwards.